cleggorz/Reframework-PDupscaler-MAR-26/README.md

 PDPerfPlugin 1.1.2

-DLSS Tweaks forcing transformer model L for use with latest DLSS version (Stops ghosting/ smearing)
+DLSS Tweaks.
+Forced transformer model to L for use with latest DLSS version (Stops ghosting/ smearing)

 Need to apply latest nvngx to RE3 root directory (\Steam\steamapps\common\RE3)